suzaku/shonenjump/README.md

 > Directories must be visited first before they can be jumped to.

+# How to use it?

+Once you have `cd` into a directory, `shonenjump` will save it in a list.
+The next time you can use the `j` shortcut to visit it.

+For example, suppose that you have `cd` into a directory called `/usr/local/Very-Long-Dir-Name/Sub-Dir/target` after `shonenjump` is enabled.
+You can then use `j long` or `j target` or `j vldn` to visit it.

+Sometimes the first matched directory is not what you want, you can type `j <your key word>` and then type Tab to trigger auto completion and see the options.

 # Installation

+## macOS

+`brew install suzaku/homebrew-shonenjump/shonenjump`

+## Linux

 1. [Download](https://github.com/suzaku/shonenjump/releases) the shonenjump binary for your platform, place it in a directory in your `$PATH`.
 1. [Download](https://github.com/suzaku/shonenjump/blob/master/scripts/) the setup script for your shell and include it in your shell profile.